vibeus/vibe-website/content/blog/the-complete-guide-to-conducting-remote-stand-up-meetings/index.md

 ---
-title: "The Complete Guide to Conducting Remote Stand-up Meetings"
+title: The Complete Guide to Conducting Remote Stand-up Meetings
 slug: the-complete-guide-to-conducting-remote-stand-up-meetings
 author: Megan Snyder
-date: 2020-04-20
+date: '2020-04-20'
-tags: ["meetings", "stand-up", "huddle"]
+tags:
+- huddle
+- meetings
+- stand-up
 draft: false
 isfeatured: false
-summary: Need to run your first stand-up meeting?
-We're here to help with a quick guide to successful remote stand-up meetings.
-description: Need to run your first stand-up meeting?
-We're here to help with a quick guide to successful remote stand-up meetings.
+description: "Need to run your first stand-up meeting?
+We\u2019re here to help with a quick guide to successful remote stand-up\
+  \ meetings."
 ---

 You already know how beneficial stand-up meetings can be for your team, so making them part of the daily office routine is a no-brainer.
 But what if your team is distributed across multiple offices, or if all of your employees are 100 percent work-from-home?
 It’s still possible to run a remote stand-up that gets the team focused for the day.
 You’ll just need a plan.

 ## 1. Use a reliable video conferencing platform